M720111120126/OleanderJS/README-English.md

 ```
 Note:

-1. Here, `file` is the relative directory of the page code, such as `./entry/init.yh`.
-Using `#include preprocess_test.yh` fills in `./entry/preprocess_test.yh`.
+1. Here, `file` is the relative directory of the page code.
+For example, `#include preprocess_test.yh` in `./entry/init.yh` fills in `./entry/preprocess_test.yh`.

-2. Everything included must have its name written in the `dependencies` of the page corresponding to `page` in `app.json5`.
+2. All included items must have their names written in the `dependencies` of the page corresponding to `app.json5`.
 For example:
 ```json5
 {
   "page": [// Page table